dhirtiman/dhirtiman/README.md

 I am trying to learn coding one line at a time.
 [![wakatime](https://wakatime.com/badge/user/80b5c61e-9eb3-4a4b-a6bc-1ac89c91f141.svg)](https://wakatime.com/@80b5c61e-9eb3-4a4b-a6bc-1ac89c91f141)

-I Currently somewhat do Frontend with Vue.js framework.
+~I Currently somewhat do Frontend with Vue.js framework~ I made a broken webApp with vue with a fake backend I'm currently learning Express and React 😛
-1. check out this simple [todoApp](https://todoapp-virid-alpha.vercel.app/) lol
+1. ~check out this simple [todoApp](https://todoapp-virid-alpha.vercel.app/)~ no don't

 - You can find me at [Twitter](https://twitter.com/dhirtiman).🕊